3DCoded/Happy-Hare/Led-Support.md

 You can change the effect at runtime, e.g. `MMU_LED ENTRY_EFFECT=gate_status` or `MMU_LED ENABLE=0` to turn off and disable the LED operation.
 Please note that similarly to `MMU_TEST_CONFIG` changes made like this don't persist on a restart.
 Update the default values in `mmu_hardware.cfg` to make changes persistent.

 The colors displayed by the `slicer_color` option is set with the command `MMU_SLICER_TOOL_MAP GATE=..
-COLOR=..` as is the case in the recommended `MMU_START_SETUP` macro.
-The color can be a w3c color name or `RRGGBB` value.
+COLOR=..` as is done in the recommended `MMU_START_SETUP` macro.
+These colors thus only exist during a print or until the next print overwrite them.
+If you are modifying the slicer tool map yourself note that the color can be a w3c color name or `RRGGBB` value.

-The Mainsail/Fluidd UI's and Happy Hare version of Klipperscreen has buttons to quickly "toggle" between `gate_status` and `filament_color` for the default gate effect...
+The Mainsail/Fluidd UI's and Happy Hare version of Klipperscreen have buttons to quickly "toggle" between `gate_status` and `filament_color` for the default gate effect...

-If you want to reduce load on your system but still support LEDs then you can opt to turn off the animations by setting `animation: False` or using `MMU_LED ANIMATION=0`.
+If you want to reduce load on your system (arguably because it realy is  minor) but still want to support LEDs then you can opt to turn off the animations by setting `animation: False` or using `MMU_LED ANIMATION=0`.

 <br>